-- Alexis Jenkins-732-571-3465
+- Kayla Beadles-732-571-3465

-- •Tony Conard-732-571-3465
+- Tony Conard-732-571-3465

-- · Nina Dacey-732-571-3465
+- Nina Dacey-732-571-3465

-- Carolyn A. Houck-732-571-3465

-- Nicholas A. Manento-732-571-3465
+- Kelly Donnely-732-571-3465

+- Lauren Pfisterer-732-571-3465

+- David Schenck-732-571-3465

 When there is reason to believe that a student is missing, that information will be immediately reported to a "responsible party" (Area Coordinator or other appropriate Administrator).
 The Area Coordinator on duty, in conjunction with a member of the Director's Staff (Associate Vice President of Student Life, Associate Directors, or Assistant Director), will notify the Monmouth University Police Department and the Office of the Vice President for Student Life and Leadership Engagement.
-Credibility will be determined by reporting source; as well as, facts on hand.
+Credibility will be determined by reporting source; as well as by facts on hand.